 But if problems occur throughout labour, the midwife and obstetrician could advise that you have a caesarean section.
 This is because of the risk of complications that may arise as a result of previous scarring.

-If you're asked to come for a routine smear test while you're pregnant you should tell your GP or clinic you're pregnant.
+If you're invited for a routine smear test while you're pregnant you should tell your GP or clinic you're pregnant.
 You will usually be advised to reschedule the test for a date around 12 weeks after your baby is born.

 It can improve your chances of getting pregnant if you and your partner are a healthy weight.

-This is particularly important if you or your partner are obese (have a BMI or 30 or more) as this means you're likely to have lower fertility.
+This is particularly important if you or your partner are living with obesity (have a BMI of 30 or more) as this means you're likely to have lower fertility.

 Speak to a GP or practice nurse if you need help or advice.